shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-azure/overview.md

 ## Versions

 There is no install process for this plug-in.
 The Azure DevOps plug-in is identified to DevOps Velocity as a value stream integration.
-DevOps Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
+DevOps Velocity plug-in images are located in DockerHub and the IBM DevOps Velocity code accesses the version that you select.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-azure/tags).

 ## History